magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45424-incorrect-reservation-compensation-created-after-partial-refund.md

 1. Select "source1" as the shipping location.
 1. Complete the order and executes the following query in the database:
     `SELECT * FROM inventory_reservation WHERE sku = 'P3';`
     You will get the order placed record in the `inventory_reservation` table.
-Qty is 10, which is correct.
+Quantity is 10, which is correct.
 1. Invoice this order from the backend.
 1. Now create a credit memo for only one product.
 DO NOT select the *Return to Stock* checkbox.
 1. Executes the same query from Step 8.